I Want to Apply

 - A nonrefundable filing fee of $70 must accompany your application.

 - Need help with the Cal State Apply application?
-Review the Cal State Apply Application Guide 2021-22.
+Review the video tutorials below or the Cal State Apply Application Guide 2021-22.

 Admission decisions are initially based on self-reported data on the application, so we do not need your transcripts until after you are admitted.
 You must provide complete and accurate information on your application, such as high school GPA, course titles and grades.
 Transcripts will be used to verify your self-reported information and any misreporting will jeopardize your admission status.